mcpython4-coding/Documentation/mcpython/server/worldgen/WorldGenerationTaskArrays.md

         function get_total_task_stats(self) -> list

-            will return the sum of all tasks of the whole system, in invoke, world_changes and shown_updates separated
+            Will return the sum of all tasks of the whole system, in invoke, world_changes and shown_updates separated

         function get_task_count_for_chunk(
                 self, chunk: mcpython.common.world.AbstractInterface.IChunk
                 ) -> int:

-            gets the total count of tasks for an given chunk as an int
+            Gets the total count of tasks for an given chunk as an int
             :param chunk:
             :return: